Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/files.md

 # Files (CSV, JSON, Excel, Feather, Parquet)

-This page contains the setup guide and reference information for different files.
+This page contains the setup guide and reference information for different Files.

 ## Features